-- Problem: - You want to calculate on the keys of a dictionary - Solution: - The keys() method returns an iterator of the keys of a dictionary
+- Problem: - You want to calculate on the keys of a dictionary - Solution: - The keys() method returns an iterator of the keys of a dictionary get specifies a default value, it is otherwise equivalent to counter[x]

 - We use a dictionary as a counter.

 - First way: We can do so by ourselves.

 - Create a dictionary

 - Pass through the list